-Caramel corn made in the microwave is ridiculously simple to prepare and the best caramel corn recipe ever!
-My family has been making this easy recipe for over 40 years and it never disappoints.
+Caramel corn made in the microwave is ridiculously simple to prepare and just as good as our local Chicagoland favorite, Garretts.
+My family has been making this easy recipe for over five decades because it never disappoints.

+As if the taste isn’t good enough, it’s magically fun to make.
 I’ve passed on the tradition with my own kids.
 Placing a paper bag filled with crunchy popcorn and buttery sweet syrup has that certain wow factor kids take notice of.
+It’s right up there with Nutella puppy chow as my favorite way to use a paper bag!

 I remember watching my mom vigorously shaking the bag, with buttery imprints soaking through, taunting us for what waited inside.
 She laid it out on a baking sheet and, as soon it was cool enough to touch, we all scooped up handfuls.